15.062[J] Data Mining: Finding the Data and Models that Create Value

 Provides an introduction to data mining and machine learning, a class of methods that assist in recognizing patterns and making intelligent use of massive amounts of data collected via the internet, e-commerce, electronic banking, point-of-sale devices, bar-code readers, medical databases, search engines, and social networks.
 Includes topics in logistic regression, association rules, tree-structured classification and regression, cluster analysis, discriminant analysis, and neural network methods.
 Presents examples of successful applications in areas such as credit ratings, fraud detection, marketing, customer relationship management, and investments.
 Introduces data-mining software.
 Term project required.
 Meets with 15.0621 when offered concurrently.
 Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.

 15.062[J] will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by R. E. Welsch.
+It will be instructed by R. E. Welsch.

 This class counts for a total of 6 credits.
 This is a graduate-level class.

 You can find more information at the MIT + 15.062 - Google Search site.